-The AGDF aims to support Rwanda’s economic security and development and build wealth for future generations of Rwandans.
+The AGDF aims to support Rwanda’s economic security and development and build wealth for generations of Rwandans.

-AGDF is a professional and prudent institutional investor with a long-term investment horizon.
+AGDF is a professional and prudent institutional investor with a long investment horizon.
 This enables it to seek out sustainable real returns and ride out short-term economic and financial market fluctuations.
 AGDF aims to achieve above-average real returns while maintaining risk within acceptable limits, so as to preserve capital.

 AGDF’s long-term objectives and expected economic and market conditions determine the choice of asset classes and their weights in the Fund.
 The Board reviews the Fund’s asset allocation periodically for consistency with the objectives and evolving opportunities and risks.

 Information about the AGDF asset allocation is available on our website and detailed information is reflected in the annual report also available online.